 Getting Vitamin D3 and D2 in the winter

 How do you get Vitamin D in the fall and winter?

 If you live north of Atlanta, we’ve got bad news: there’s no way your body can produce enough vitamin D in the winter from sun exposure alone.
 The sun simply isn’t high enough in the sky for enough UVB rays to penetrate the earth’s atmosphere — and there’s a good chance your skin is covered with warm clothes anyway.

-So if you can’t take supplements or get enough sun exposure, how do you get enough vitamin D in the winter to stay mentally and physically healthy?
-Your diet.
-(No, we don’t mean a fad diet, we mean eating real, whole foods.)
+If you can’t take supplements or get enough sun exposure, how do you get enough Vitamin D in the winter to stay mentally and physically healthy?

 Our personal favorite source of vitamin D3 is the eggs from our ducks.
 Similar to wild salmon, ducks and chickens raised outdoors on healthy diets produce eggs that have 4x more D3 than standard eggs.
 As we’ve written about previously, duck eggs are even more nutritious than chicken eggs.

 Surprisingly, you can also get huge amounts of Vitamin D2 from mushrooms.
 In fact, delicious shiitake mushrooms are one of the most vitamin D rich mushrooms available.

 Here’s an amazing “hack” you can use to drastically boost your vitamin D intake: place dried or fresh shiitake mushrooms gill side up in the sun for a day, and you can increase the Vitamin D in your shiitake mushrooms from 100 IU/100 grams to 46,000 IU/100 grams.
 (For reference, one serving of shiitakes is 145 grams.)

 Now go forth and conquer your fall or winter blues using whole foods, sunshine, and Vitamin-D charged gourmet mushrooms!